Bittu5134/random/Edible-Biomes/README.md

 <details>
 <summary>Plains biome</summary>

-you will be given a Plains fork. right click it to eat the biome.
+you will be given a Plains fork.
+Right-click it to eat the biome.
 </details>

 <details>